arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 - Process incoming requests (`update()`)

-`RpcResult`
+`RpcCall`
-- Helper class representing the result of a remote call.
-It waits for the response, extracts the return value, and propagates error codes if needed.
+- Helper class representing an asynchronous RPC.
+If its .result method is invoked, it waits for the response, extracts the return value, and propagates error codes if needed.

 **Threading and Safety**
 - The bridge uses Zephyr mutexes (`k_mutex`) to guarantee safe concurrent access when reading/writing over the transport.
 Updates are handled by a background thread that continuously polls for requests.